Application-Defined Receive Side Dispatching on the NIC

 \Para{Configurations of dispatch rules.} As in \S\ref{ssec:impl_qn_hw}, the total number of dispatch rules is constrained by the number of entries of RAM \& CAM in RSD, which is 512 in our prototype.
-To show \sysname's support of programmability, we explore 3 dimensions of \sysname's skip-and-check abstraction: (1) the number of skip-and-checks; (2) the number of dispatch rules; (3) the number of matched bytes per skip-and-check,\footnote{Results are presented in Appendix~\ref{sec:appendix_exp_on_bytes}.} where larger numbers mean that rules are more complex.
-When testing, we vary one dimension and keep the other two fixed.\footnote{The numbers of skip-and-checks, dispatch rules, and matched bytes per skip-and-check are fixed to 4, 32, and 5 respectively, when they are not the varying dimension.} Specifically, we configure the number of skip-and-checks (\eg 4), where we randomly generate a set rules (\eg 32) to be matched against.
+To show \sysname's support of programmability, we explore 3 dimensions of \sysname's skip-and-match abstraction: (1) the number of skip-and-matches; (2) the number of dispatch rules; (3) the number of matched bytes per skip-and-match,\footnote{Results are presented in Appendix~\ref{sec:appendix_exp_on_bytes}.} where larger numbers mean that rules are more complex.
+Note that in skip-and-match (\S\ref{sssec:qn_rsd}), Skip primitive is designed so that a set of dispatch rules are matched against while SkipUntil is used to skip to the specified character.
+To show how \sysname performs under more complex rules, we fix the number of SkipUntil to 1 and vary the number of Skips in skip-and-match.
+When testing, we vary one dimension and keep the other two fixed.\footnote{The numbers of skip-and-matches (\ie Skips), dispatch rules, and matched bytes per skip-and-match are fixed to 4, 32, and 5 respectively, when they are not the varying dimension.} For each skip-and-match, we randomly generate a set of rules (\eg 32) to be matched against.
 Throughout the evaluation, we guarantee the configurations do not deplete the 512 entries of both RAM and CAM in RSD.
-When dispatching, we ensure that every generated request goes through all the configured number of skip-and-checks, and hits exactly one dispatch rule.
+When dispatching, we ensure that every generated message goes through all the configured number of skip-and-match, and hits exactly one dispatch rule.

-To generate workloads, on the client machine, since we have to ensure requests are reliably delivered to test the maximal throughput, we developed a closed-loop traffic generator that generates requests over userspace UDP and software QNP stack based on DPDK v21.04~\cite{dpdk}.
-It uses 4 cores to send and receive requests.
+To generate workloads, on the client machine, since we have to ensure messages are reliably delivered to test the maximal throughput, we developed a closed-loop traffic generator that generates messages based on DPDK v21.04~\cite{dpdk}.
+It uses 4 cores to send and receive messages.
 When testing with RSS, we ensure incoming traffic is evenly distributed to each core.
 Also, we guarantee the traffic generator is not the bottleneck in any conducted experiments.